 “Now is probably the right time in our history to take a fresh approach to data sharing in health care,” says John Halamka, chief information officer at Boston-based Beth Israel Deaconess Medical Center, who helped create the MedRec blockchain system and believes it could be the answer to many of the common problems plaguing healthcare.

-Although there’s no way to know which of these emerging healthcare tech solutions will become the next EHR, it’s clear that medical practices will continue to need a range of diverse digital solutions to not only help deliver better patient care but also transform their entire business and continue giving patients exactly what they need.
+Although there’s no way to know which of these emerging digital healthcare solutions will become the next EHR, it’s clear that medical practices will continue to need a range of diverse digital healthcare solutions to not only help deliver better patient care but also transform their entire business and continue giving patients exactly what they need.

 Want more content like this?
 Check out the PatientPop blog, which is updated regularly with information for healthcare providers.